dranicu/oci-automation-hub/chaos-mesh-on-oke-sample/README.md

    kubectl create token chaos-dashboard -n chaos-mesh
    ```

 4. In the web interface, give the token a name, for example `chaos`, and paste the token value generated above.
+Then click **Submit**

 ## Task 4: Run a basic usage example with nginx, HPA, and StressChaos

-The example uses the Kubernetes manifests included in this directory:
+The example uses the Kubernetes manifests included in **chaos-mesh-on-oke-sample** directory:

 - `deployment.yaml` deploys `nginx`.
 - `hpa.yaml` creates the HPA.
 This is the Horizontal Pod Autoscaler (HPA) manifest.